 Offenders will be moved up and down levels as appropriate.

 Youth Offending Teams have a duty to identify cases that meet the MAPPA criteria and make appropriate referrals.
 Guidance emphasises that young people should be assessed and managed differently from adults, using age-appropriate assessment tools and always bearing in mind the need to safeguard the welfare of the young offender as well as protect others from harm.
 Children’s social care services should always be represented at MAPPA meetings when a young person is being discussed.
 The needs of the victim also need to be fully considered and they should be kept informed of the procedures and processes that affect them.

+All offenders managed at MAPPA Level 2 and 3 will have a risk management plan and a range of tools exist to support partner agencies to manage the risk an individual present e.g. Violent Offender Order and Sexual Harm Prevention Orders.
+In addition, licence conditions can be imposed for any individual who is released from Prison to manage the risk that s/he presents.